Dating in 2015 is hard.

 I am still working out the various “events” that got me into rehab in the first place, and at the time I met him I was also figuring out who I wanted to be now that I was making sense of them.. and I mean on every level.
-I was literally still trying to decide whether or not I liked pie or cake- fitted blouses or sweaters.
+I was literally still trying to decide whether or not I liked pie or cake, or fitted blouses vs. sweaters.

-I had no business attempting stability in such an unstable world of mine.
+I had no business attempting stability in such an unstable time in my life.

 But this person, with all their stoicalness and strength, I found someone that could put up with all “this” that was me.

 In the end, I was wrong and it was messy.
-In the end, it was painful and I made promises I didn’t keep.
+It was painful and I made promises I didn’t keep.

 I changed.
 I grew stronger.
 I began to shed the calluses of my self-doubt and fear.
 I realized I wanted what I wanted and he did not.
-That I valued a career and for now, had no business being a wife or a mother.
+That I valued a career, wanted to live in a big city, and for now, had no business being a wife or a mother.